Everyone needs a Christmas Survival Kit!

-1. Get organised – I’m a big fan of the To-Do-List, just so long as the List itself doesn’t get out of control.
+I’m a big fan of the To-Do-List, just so long as the list itself doesn’t get out of control.
 Hello overwhelm!
 Keep your list short – 1-3 tasks a day is plenty.

 - House cleaning – you don’t need to do a complete spring clean if visitors are coming.
-Start with the guest room and work from there.
-Remember – nobody will be looking closely at your housework
+Start with the guest room and work from there

-- Parties – put all events, parties and occasions in a calendar that visible – like your phone or on a good old fashioned physical calendar.
+- Parties – put all events, parties and occasions in a calendar that’s visible – like your phone or on a good old fashioned physical calendar.
 Keep it where everyone can see what’s coming up

 - Food – if you’re preparing food, for goodness sake, make a shopping list.
 It’ll save you so much time and anxiety for remembering everything.
 Then make a step by step plan of when and what you are going to cook.
 Cook ahead and freeze as much as you can.

-- By crossing things off your list, you get a sense of satisfaction which keeps you moving forward.
-It’s also a great way to remember everything.
+By crossing things off your list, you get a sense of satisfaction which keeps you moving forward.

-2. Don’t sweat the small stuff – it’s easy to get caught up in the details and lose track of the meaning behind Christmas – it’s spending time with people you love.
+It’s easy to get caught up in the details and lose track of the meaning behind Christmas – it’s all about spending time with people you love (and holidays of course).
 Worrying over whether you’ve picked the exact right gift for someone will drain your valuable energy, and honestly, they won’t care.
 Let the stuff go that isn’t important.

-3. Support your body – now’s the time to take those supplements you’ve probably shelved in the back of the cupboard or stock up now on:
+Now’s the time to take those supplements hiding in the back of the cupboard.
+Or, stock up now on: